ssinhaleite/machine-learning-projects/code-submission/README!!!!!!.txt

 (!)
 Send your submission-zip as an attachment to ml16-ta@inf.ethz.ch

-The subject of the email should be MLP2_teamname
+The subject of the email should be MLPx_teamname

 Submission Verification: checkSub.py

+Check code submission and detect common mistakes.

 (!)
 Only send your submission after you have run and PASSed this verification.

 Command line usage: "python checkSub.py pathToYourSubmissionArchive"

+checkSub.py can easily be adapted for different x, just set PROJECT=x at the beginning of the code.

-Sample code submission: MLP2_teamname.zip
+Sample code submission: MLPx_teamname.zip

-This archive shows and describes how the code submission should be structured.
+Show and describe how the code submission should be structured.

 Open the files to view instructions about the individual items.

+Replace teamname with the name of your team.